-RADIUS (Remote Authentication in Dial-In User Service) is a network protocol for the implementation of authentication, authorization and collection of information about the resources used, designed to transfer information between the central platform and network clients/devices.
-Your remote access (RADUIS) server can communicate with a central server/service (for example, Active Directory) to authenticate remote dial-in clients and authorize them to use some network services or resources.
+RADIUS (Remote Authentication in Dial-In User Service) is a network protocol for the implementation of authentication, authorization, and collecting information about the resources used.
+It is designed to transfer information between the central platform and network clients/devices.
+Your remote access (RADIUS) server can communicate with a central server/service (for example, Active Directory) to authenticate remote dial-in clients and authorize them to use some network services or resources.
 Thanks to this, you can use a single centralized authentication system in your domain.

 In this article, we’ll show you how to configure the centralized RADIUS server based on Windows Server 2016 OS, and how to configure RADIUS authentication on Cisco devices using the Network Policy Server service.
 In this example, the RADIUS will use AD to authenticate remote users and authorize them to access network equipment (Radius client) command line interface.

 Installing Radius Server (NPS) Role on Windows Server 2016

-At first, create a new security group in the Active Directory domain (for example, RemoteCiscoUsers) in which you will need to add all users (How to Add User to Active Directory Group) that will be allowed to authenticate on Cisco routers and switches.
+At first, create a new security group in the Active Directory domain (for example, RemoteCiscoUsers) in which you will need to add all users that will be allowed to authenticate on Cisco routers and switches (how to add a user to Active Directory group?).